 The new regulation on the screening procedure

-The Danish authorities have drafted a national implementation plan for the EU Pact.
-It has not been made public.
+The Danish authorities have drafted a national implementation plan for the EU Pact that has not been published.

-The EU Pact on Migration and Asylum (hereafter EU Pact) is a reform of the Common European Asylum System (CEAS) that regulates how asylum seekers should be received and treated upon arrival in the EU.
+The EU Pact on Migration and Asylum (EU Pact) is a reform of the Common European Asylum System (CEAS) that regulates how asylum seekers should be received and treated upon arrival in the EU.

 The European Parliament and the Council of the EU adopted the EU Pact in respectively April and May 2024.
 The reform should be operationalized in the EU Member States from June 2026.
 The European Commission is supporting the Member States in developing national implementation plans.